What is Cap Rate Formula?

 - Step 2: Secondly, the current market value of the property has to be assessed properly, preferably by a reputed valuation professional.
 The current market value of the property is its worth in the marketplace.

 - Step 3: Finally, the calculation of cap rate can be done by dividing the net operating income by the current market value of the investment property.

 Examples of Cap Rate Formula (with Excel Template)

-Let us see some simple to an advanced example of Cap Rate Equation to understand it better.
+Let us see some simple to an advanced example to understand it better.

 Let us assume that an investor is planning to buy a real estate property.
 Now, the investor intends to take the decision on the basis of the cap rate which is an effective metric in the evaluation of real estate properties.
 The investor finds three properties with their respective annual income, expenses and market values as mentioned below: